strapi/documentation/docusaurus/docs/user-docs/settings/introduction.md

 ### Users

-The _Users_ editing interface allows administrators to edit the details of an end-users role and configure its permissions in detail.
-It can be accessed from _Administration panel_ > _Users_ by clicking on the edit button.
+The _Users_ interface allows administrators to edit the details of an end-users role and configure its permissions in detail.
+It can be accessed from _Administration panel_ > _Users_ by clicking the edit button.

 ## Email plugin

-To use the _Email plugin_ Settings administrators need to configure a provider and its corresponding settings in the config/plugins.js or config/plugins.ts file.
+Administrators must configure a provider and its corresponding settings in the config/plugins.js or config/plugins.ts file to use the _Email plugin_ Settings.
 By default, Strapi uses **Sendmail** as the email provider, which is suitable for local development but requires further configuration for production environments.
 See the [Developer Documentation](/dev-docs/plugins/email) for more details.

 ## Users & Permission plugin